 Europe 2020 indicators - employment

 The Europe 2020 strategy is the EU’s agenda for growth and jobs for the current decade.
-It emphasises smart, sustainable and inclusive growth as a way to overcome the structural weakness in Europe’s economy, to improve its competitivenes and productivity and to underpin a sustainable social market economy.
+It emphasises smart, sustainable and inclusive growth as a way of strengthening the EU economy and preparing its structure for the challenges of the next decade.

 Employment is a key policy component of the Europe 2020 strategy.
 Paid employment is crucial for ensuring sufficient living standards and it contributes to economic performance, quality of life and social inclusion, making it one of the cornerstones of socioeconomic development and well-being.

-The analysis in this article is based on the headline indicator ‘Employment rate — age group 20 to 64’, which monitors the strategy’s employment target.
-Contextual indicators are used to present a broader picture, looking into the drivers behind changes in the headline indicator.
-These include indicators on the characteristics of the labour force and those depicting short-term employment and unemployment trends.
-First, the analysis looks into the structure of the EU’s labour force and its long-term influence on employment in relation to the strategy’s main target groups such as young, older, low-skilled workers, women and migrants.
-The analysis then shifts to short-term factors related to the economy’s cyclical development (expressed through GDP growth) such as availability of jobs, employment growth of different economic sectors and how these influence job creation, temporary employment and short-term and long-term unemployment.
-The changes in labour market flows are also analysed to provide a better overview of the underlying dynamics of the labour market.
+This article analyses progress towards the EU's employment target, which is monitored through the headline indicator ‘Employment rate — age group 20 to 64’.
+This is complemented by contextual indicators on the characteristics of the labour force and on employment and unemployment trends.
+The analysis looks into the structure of the EU’s labour force and its long-term influence on employment in relation to the strategy’s main target groups such as young, older, low-skilled workers, women and migrants.
+The article also covers short-term factors related to the economy’s cyclical development (represented by GDP growth) such as employment growth of different economic sectors, non-standard work contracts and youth unemployment.
+Finally, the analysis investigates inefficiencies in the labour market by examining over-qualification rates, labour force and employment trends by educational attainment, job vacancy rate and long-term unemployment.

-- In 2015 the employment rate in the EU reached 70.1 %.
-As a result, the distance to the Europe 2020 employment target of 75 % narrowed to 4.9 percentage points.
+- In 2016 the employment rate in the EU reached 71.1 %.
+As a result the distance to the Europe 2020 employment target of 75 % narrowed to 3.9 percentage points.

-- Young people aged 15 to 29, non-EU citizens and people with low educational attainment are some of the most disadvantaged groups on the labour market, exhibiting low employment rates.
+- People with low educational attainment form one of the most disadvantaged groups in the labour market, exhibiting low employment rates.

-- Increases in the employment rate, especially for women, older workers and young people, are needed to compensate for the expected decline of the working-age population (aged 20 to 64) by 4.3 million people by 2020.
+- Long-term changes in the demographic structure of the EU population add to the need to increase employment rates.
+Despite a growing population, the EU’s low fertility rates and rising life expectancy are shrinking its labour force and increasing its old-age dependency ratio.
+Higher employment rates, especially for women, older workers and young people, are therefore needed to compensate for the expected decline of the working-age population (aged 20 to 64) by 1.9 million people by 2020.

-- Between 2008 and 2015, the number of employed persons in age group 20-64 grew fastest in the professional, scientific and technical sector and the administrative sector, but declined the most in the construction and agricultural sectors.
+- Between 2008 and 2016, employment grew fastest in the professional, scientific and technical sector and the administrative sector, but declined the most in the construction and agricultural sectors.

-- In the past few years increases in part-time work and the share of fixed-term contracts have been observed.
-Young people have been the most affected, with 32.5 % of 15 to 29 year olds employed on time-limited contracts in 2015, while 16.2 % of young people aged 15-24 were involuntary working on a temporary contract.
+- Over the past few years increases in part-time work and fixed-term contracts have been observed.
+Young people have been the most affected, with 16.0 % of 15 to 24 year olds involuntarily employed on time-limited contracts and 8.4 % involuntarily in part-time work in 2016.

-- With an unemployment rate of 20.4 % in 2015, young people aged 15 to 29 were clearly at disadvantage compared with the overall population.
+- With an unemployment rate of 18.7 % in 2016, young people aged 15 to 29 were clearly at a disadvantage compared with the overall population.

 - 1 Main statistical findings